GfSE/SAF-Specification/developing-saf/development.md

 Those questions arise within the development of SAF by the working group and also by third parties when they want to contribute to the framework.

 The development documentation aims to answer those questions.
 See next chapter.

+The concerns of the Framework Developer are laid out in the [Stakeholder Documentation](../stakeholders.md#saf-developer)

 ## Development Documentation